ontologyportal/sigmakee/README.txt

 Build a New Docker Image
 =========================

+Please note that the Docker container version of Sigma is several years out of date.
+A native install of Sigma is recommended.

 To build a new docker container follow these steps where $SIGMA_SRC is your sigmakee git repo path.
 First, download jdk-8u171-linux-x64.rpm from http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html